mjmanley/PredictiveModeling/pm_service_api_spark_batch.md

 ## Deleting a batch deployment

-You can delete the deployment if it's no longer needed using a query such as the following sample.
+To delete the deployment use the following query:

 Request example: